-Question papers will be uploaded to the Teacher's Support website (https://teachers.cie.org.uk) and CIE Direct (https://direct.cie.org.uk see 'Support Materials' - 'syllabus resources') on 1 January for the June examination session and 1 July for the November examination session.
-They will not appear in Centres' in-boxes on CIE Direct.
+Question papers will be uploaded to the Teacher's Support website (https://teachers.cie.org.uk) on 1 January for the June examination series and 1 July for the November examination series.

 All candidates must have eight weeks' preparation time which they should use to choose the appropriate question, form their ideas and make supporting studies.
-The last possible date for examination is 30 April in the May/June session and 31 October in the October/November session.
+The last possible date for examination is 30 April in the June series and 31 October in the November series.